wcko87/rabi-ribi-maps/maps/platforming_tricks_tutorial/index.md

   - You can play on Speedrun Mode too, but you can't talk to NPCs in Speedrun Mode.

 # Changelog

+### Chinese Translation (v1.10)
+- Chinese translation made by [Phantasma](https://space.bilibili.com/5447176/#/). (also special thanks to craze819, copyliu, INDEXFAN, Marisa for reviewing and comments)

 ### Korean Translation (v1.10)
 - Korean translation made by [Nichipe](https://twitter.com/MTBNN_UPRPRC), [Riemann](https://www.youtube.com/channel/UCx3cMBqZL-hbE33oCUz9HwQ) and [Edgestorm](https://twitter.com/Edgestorm)